sgzwach/GenElect2.0/README.md

 - [ ] Enable mobile app conversion and push notifications (<meta name="mobile-web-app-capable" content="yes">)
 - [X] Add core courses
 - [X] Enable core courses to be registered for by CSV upload
-- [ ] Allow admins to change a users set of core registrations
+- [X] Allow admins to change a users set of core registrations
 - [X] Add roll call for the new core courses
-- [ ] Order the core courses on each students schedule by core period
+- [X] Order the core courses on each students schedule by core period
+- [X] Add link to campus map
+- [X] Fix core errors when changing user roles (students to admins primarily)